| Title: | Imprecise Imputation for Statistical Matching |

 ‘logical constraints’ or ‘fixed zeros’.

-A list of length NROW(data)
+A list of length NROW(data) of data.frames

 for the observation within the original data.frame.